martinsbash/b2b-lead-gen-system/README.md

 ## Status

 The current repo documents the workflow as it runs today.
 The next version is being rebuilt as a proper end-to-end tool that produces structured output without needing manual prompts at each stage.

----

-## Author

-Built by [Martins Bash](https://github.com/martinsbash).
-AI trainer and researcher; co-founder of [Afro Creative Group](https://afrocreativegroup.lovable.app), a web and creative agency in Ontario, Canada.